ryanpcmcquen/image-ultimator/README.md

-image-ultimator
+`imgult`, The image-ultimator.
 ===============

 ## What is it?
-imgult is a tiny and mighty script that will recursively loop through a directory and its subdirectories optimizing all GIFs, JPGs, PNGs and SVGs (the script supports several types of these kinds of extensions, check the source to see).
+`imgult` is a tiny and mighty script that will recursively loop through a directory and its subdirectories optimizing all GIFs, JPGs, PNGs and SVGs (the script supports several types of these kinds of extensions, check the source to see).
 It also removes EXIF data (run with ```EXIFREMOVE=n``` to keep EXIF data).
 You can backup the images by running it with (```BACKUPIMAGES=true```).

 Check out the [imgult site](https://imgult.github.io)!